MA Accounting and Business

 - technical workshops

-Accounting and business graduates are highly valued by employers across the world and graduates of our programmes are highly sought after by a wide range of employers.
+Accounting and business graduates are highly valued by employers worldwide and graduates of our programmes are highly sought after by a wide range of employers.

 Our graduates secure employment in a diverse range of fields, the most popular being: